SiennaNetwork/SiennaNetwork/README.md

   If the contract is not launched and your `.env` file contains the keys to its admin account, the contract's configuration will be updated.

-### 🚀 Launch the contract - `make launch`
+### 🚀 Launch the contract - `make launch && make status`

 * The contract can be launched only once.
-* This will mint the tokens and remove all minters from the underlying SNIP20 token.
+* `make launch` will mint the tokens and remove all minters from the underlying SNIP20 token, after which The contract will irreversibly enter the `Launched` state and vesting will commence.
-* The contract will irreversibly enter the `Launched` state and vesting will begin
+* `make status` can be used to monitor the status of the contract

 ### 💰 Vesting - `make claim`